marcodelapierre/toy-shpc-nf/README.md

-## Demo RNAseq pipeline, to test interplay with SHPC container modules
+## Demo RNAseq pipeline, to test interplay of Nextflow with SHPC container modules

 The pipeline requires [Nextflow](https://github.com/nextflow-io/nextflow) to run, plus some additional tools: